 Snakes top the list of the most feared creatures that call the suburban wilderness home.
 The Texas rat snake is one of the more common varieties found in suburban settings.
-Though they sometimes pretend to be as dangerous as their cousins, the rattlesnake and the cottonmouth, these non-venomous tree-hugging critters are actually one of suburbia’s biggest assets.
+Though they sometimes pretend to be as dangerous as their cousins, the rattlesnake and the cottonmouth, the Texas rate snake is a non-venomous tree-hugging critter which is actually one of suburbia’s biggest assets.

 They can, however, be easily misidentified.
 When threatened, they have been known to imitate the rattlesnake by shaking their tails.
 The distinct lack of the signature rattling sound will help you quickly see through this ruse.
 Juvenile rat snakes have a darker coloring, giving them a similar appearance to the cottonmouth.
 But look carefully and you will see these tricky youngsters do not boast the telltale white mouth from which the actual cottonmouth gets its name.

 It might be easy to dismiss Texas rat snakes as spine-tingling pests, but they are actually one of nature’s best forms of pest control.
 These creepy-crawlers eat some of the most notorious home-invading rodents that plague suburban communities.
 Mice and rats that make their way into homes can destroy insulation, wires, PVC plumbing, and wood rafters.
 The presence of rat-snakes, who dine on these pests, ensures a lower rodent population.
 In addition, rat-snakes compete with the rattler and the cottonmouth for the same food supply, meaning there is very little chance that you’ll find the more dangerous creatures in your area.

 These beautiful animals may give chills to some, but I for one would rather see the snake than the rat!

 If you’re intrigued and would like to learn more about snakes in North Texas, we recommend you join the Facebook group, What kind of snake is this?
 North Texas Educational Group.